hash6iron/powadcr/README.md

 + SD slot
 + ...

-So, it's a beautiful develop board with a big possibilities.
+So, it's a beautiful development board with a lot of possibilities.

-To begin with is necessary use the Phil Schatzmann's libraries for ESP32 Audio Kit (https://github.com/pschatzmann/arduino-audiokit) where we could take advantage of all resources of this kit, to create a digital player and recorder for ZX Spectrum easilly, or this is the first idea.
+For starters, it is necessary to use Phil Schatzmann's libraries for the ESP32 Audio Kit (https://github.com/pschatzmann/arduino-audiokit).
+We could take advantage of all resources on this kit to create a digital player and recorder for the ZX Spectrum easily, or at least this is the idea.

-This project need set PCB switches to
+This project needs the PCB switches set to:

 |Switch|Value|
 |---|---|